Skip to main content

 Each patch of thriving vegetation tells a story of resilience and ongoing efforts by groups such as Angair to preserve this remarkable landscape.

-Continue on the path to the next sign with a QR code next to the toilet block (number 6 on the map).
+Alternatively you can go east to the next sign next to the toilet block (number on the map).
 Walk down to the lookout on the right.